 Wouldn’t it be tempting to set up an automatic personality vending machine?

 Future machines will be equipped with a customizable artificial personality, whose features will depend on context, users’ preferences, company culture or even specific social and moral principles.
 In fact, personality compatibility is considered one of the driving factors for productivity and job satisfaction.

 In January 2015, Google filed a curious patent regarding the possibility to create and store in the cloud a customizable artificial personality set.
 The choice of one specific feature can be triggered either by a voluntary command or by some checkpoints, or clues, that steer the decision to implement one distinct personality interface.
 Things like the time of the day, date, voice tone, weather, etc.

 A too well-known AI routine: Understanding, Emulating, Improving.

 Just like industrial automation, the artificial personality would be more effective and efficient than any human counterpart.
 And to stay competitive, affected companies will need to utilize this.

 And so another prerogative of good old humanity falls apart.

 About the author

-Ciro Borriello holds an aerospace engineering MSc at the Politecnico of Torino and an MBA at the University of Cambridge.
-Previously R&D and Innovation Project Manager at Airbus, now Space Programme Management officer and Risk Manager at EUMETSAT, futurist author and space entrepreneur.
+Ciro Borriello holds an aerospace engineering BSc and MSc at the Politecnico of Torino and an MBA at the University of Cambridge.
+Previously R&D and Innovation Project Manager at Airbus, now Space Programme Management officer at EUMETSAT, and technology entrepreneur.

 Algorithms to Live By: The Computer Science of Human Decisions by Brian Christian and Tom Griffiths